perstarkse/personal-blog/content/posts/nixos.md

 ### NixOS

 NixOS is a Linux distribution built on top of Nix, providing:

-- A declarative configuration model, where the user describes the desired system configuration.
+* A declarative configuration model, where the user describes the desired system configuration.
-  - NixOS configuration files define the desired state of the system, which is then built and managed by Nix.
+	+ NixOS configuration files define the desired state of the system, which is then built and managed by Nix.
-- A set of tools for managing the system configuration, including `nixos-rebuild` and `nixos-config`.
+* A set of tools for managing the system configuration, including `nixos-rebuild` and `nixos-config`.
-- A community-driven repository of configuration modules, allowing users to easily customize their system.
+* A community-driven repository of configuration modules, allowing users to easily customize their system.

+[EOF]{.hidden}